 Nigeria has signed, but not ratified, both the Convention on Cluster Munitions and the Convention on Conventional Weapons (CCW).

 In August 2019, Mines Advisory Group (MAG) documented 393 incidents and recoveries of improvised landmines attributed to Boko Haram over the previous three years, throughout Borno state and in areas of Yobe and Adamawa states.
 Previously, in September 2018, MAG stated that there was evidence of significant new use of landmines by Boko Haram and its splinter groups.
 MAG reported that locally-manufactured antipersonnel landmines were used on roads, fields, and within villages, mostly in Borno state, but also in Yobe and Adamawa.
-In April 2017, UNMAS reported “extensive use of simple pressure plate activated IEDs on main supply routes, effectively as very large de facto landmines.
+In April 2017, the United Nations Mine Action Service (UNMAS) reported “extensive use of simple pressure plate activated IEDs on main supply routes, effectively as very large de facto landmines.
 There are reports of significant use of IEDs around Boko Haram held areas, with the use of multiple IEDs and anti-handling devices.”
-In June 2017, UNMAS stated that contamination by improvised mines laid by Boko Haram factions also threatens communities in nearby areas of the Lake Chad Bxasin.
+In June 2017, UNMAS stated that contamination by improvised mines laid by Boko Haram factions also threatened communities in nearby areas of the Lake Chad Basin.
+In May 2020, the Nigeria Security Index reported that 99% of the attacks by Boko Haram over a 10-year period used landmines and other explosive devices, but did not differentiate by type.

-Since 2016, Nigeria suffered a series of incidents appearing to involve improvised antipersonnel mines.
+Since 2016, Nigeria has experienced several incidents appearing to involve improvised antipersonnel mines.
 On 18 March 2019, eight people in a vehicle were killed by a roadside mine near Warabe village in Borno state.
-In June 2019, the Nigerian army published photographs of two pressure plate-activated explosive devices encountered during counter-insurgency activities in Borno State.
-On 6 March 2018, four loggers were killed when they stepped on landmines left by Boko Haram near Dikwa, 90 kilometers east of Maiduguri in Borno state.
-The four had gone to retrieve a vehicle abandoned the previous day following a Boko Haram ambush.
-On 21 August 2017, at least two Nigerian cattle farmers were killed and three severely injured when they stepped on a landmine while traveling to Biu, Borno state.
-The civilians were apparently attempting to flee a Boko Haram ambush and were running across fields when they triggered the landmine, allegedly planted by the insurgents.
+In June 2019, the Nigerian Army published photographs of two pressure plate-activated explosive devices encountered during counter-insurgency activities in Borno State.
+On 6 March 2018, four loggers were killed when they stepped on landmines left by Boko Haram near Dikwa, 90km east of Maiduguri in Borno state.
+The loggers had gone to retrieve a vehicle abandoned the previous day following a Boko Haram ambush.
+On 21 August 2017, at least two cattle farmers were killed and three severely injured when they stepped on a landmine while traveling to Biu, Borno state.
+The civilians were apparently attempting to flee a Boko Haram ambush and were running across fields when they triggered the landmine, which was allegedly planted by the insurgents.

 In 2016, a technical expert working for the Norwegian Refugee Council provided the Monitor with photographs and technical characteristics of Boko Haram-made, victim-activated improvised landmines that are triggered by a pressure plate.
 The expert alleged the technology was transferred to Boko Haram from Al-Shabaab in Somalia.

-Previously, in August 2015, Colonel Sani Usman, the spokesperson of the Nigerian army, was reported to have stated that the army had cleared landmines planted by Boko Haram militants from the Gwoza-Yamteke road in Borno state.
+Previously, in August 2015, Colonel Sani Usman, the spokesperson of the Nigerian Army, was reported to have stated that the army had cleared landmines planted by Boko Haram militants from the Gwoza-Yamteke road in Borno state.
 He said the militants converted chemistry laboratories at the Dikwa School of Agriculture into bomb-making factories when they seized the town.
-The Nigerian army released a series of photos showing its engineers removing items planted along the Gwoza-Yamteke highway.
+The Nigerian Army released a series of photographs showing its engineers removing items planted along the Gwoza-Yamteke highway.
 In August 2016, a Nigerian media outlet reported that the army was involved in clearing Boko Haram landmines.
-(See the Mine Action profile for more details).
-That month, the Nigerian army reportedly arrested five Boko Haram militants who were alleged to be laying landmines.
+(See Nigeria’s mine action profile for more details).
+That month, the Nigerian Army reportedly arrested five Boko Haram militants who were alleged to be laying landmines.

 Production, transfer, and stockpiling